openstack/cinder-specs/specs/mitaka/ha-aa-tooz-locks.rst

 using local locks too.

 We could also replace current locks with some DB-based locking.
-This was proposed by gegulieo in specs to remove local locks from the maanger_ and from drivers_, but increased the complexity of the solution and potentially required more testing than relying on a broadly used DLM software.
+This was proposed by gegulieo in specs to remove local locks from the manager_ and from drivers_, but increased the complexity of the solution and potentially required more testing than relying on a broadly used DLM software.